Christmas wreath cookie recipes with Bible and Catholic Advent object lessons

 I opened the door yesterday to find a box bearing a Mardi Gras logo.
 My first thought was...King Cake?
 Which in fact was what it was.
 Compliments of our daughter and son-in-law down south.

 Our family is solidly Michigan.
 Our daughter and SIL moved to Broussard, La., several years ago.
 They have been slowly infusing our northern midwest culture with Cajun-Creole traditions.
-Here's more on the Epiphay-Lent King Cake tradition.
-New Orleans Mardi Gras King Cake Warms Us Up North
+Here's more on the Epiphany-Lent King Cake tradition.

 Easy Food Swaps to Cut Calories, Fat